 Now that we have gone over the advantages to owning a revolver, here are the top five to own for SHTF:

 The Ruger GP100 is simply one of the strongest revolvers ever produced.
 In fact, Ruger designed it specifically so that it could fire an unlimited amount of .357 Magnum rounds.
 To this end, the barrel, frame, and cylinder on the GP100 is beefier than with other revolvers in this class.
 Not only does this greatly enhance the GP100’s durability, but it also helps to tame recoil thanks to the heavier weight.

-On the other hand, this also means that the GP100 will be slightly heavier and less fun to pack than other similar revolvers.
+On the other hand, this also means that the GP100 will be slightly heavier and less simple to carry or conceal than other similar revolvers.
 This could also be an issue to smaller-statured shooters who could have difficulty lifting the weapon up and keeping it stable.

 The GP100 is currently available in 3-inch, 4-inch, and 6-inch barrel lengths, and in a polished blued or stainless steel finish.
 As with all Ruger revolvers, the cylinder can be released by pressing a button on the side of the frame.

 SMITH & WESSON 60

 When you want a revolver that’s light and easier to carry, but that can still shoot .357 Magnum loads, it’s hard to go wrong with the Model 60.
 Ruger also makes a compact .357 revolver called the SP101, but the Model 60 is lighter and more refined.

 The Model 60 was the first stainless steel revolver ever produced.
 Originally, it was simply a stainless version of the Model 36 .38 Special, but Smith & Wesson has since elongated the cylinder to allow it to accept the .357 Magnum.